 The PCQI is critical to prevent a disruption in the supply chain of the brokers, distributors and suppliers.

 If you are looking at 3PL food service warehouses, make sure that they are using a Warehouse Management System (WMS) to control your food inventory!

-A proper WMS system will track the storage locations, quantities, individual SKUs, and more importantly provide “Lot Control” for the food coming in and out of the warehouse.
-All of these factors will help ensure that when one of your food products is ordered that the correct SKU, amount, and lot number are pulled from to fulfill the order for your customer but more importantly, that proper records can be tracked and saved.
+A proper WMS system will track the storage locations, quantities, individual SKUs and more importantly provide “Lot Control”.
+All of these factors will help ensure that when one of your food products is ordered that the correct SKU, amount and lot number are pulled from to fulfill the order for your customer but more importantly, that proper records can be tracked and saved.

 Why is this so important?
 Imagine you are a food supplier or manufacturer and your finished goods are being stored in the 3PL foodservice warehouse and all of a sudden, a quality control issue (possible contamination or adulteration of ingredients) was found with some of the product that the warehouse is now storing.